jc-datarchitect/jc-datarchitect/README.md

 ---

-## Data Analytics & Strategic Overview
+## Data-Driven Strategy & Spatial Intelligence

 This repository serves as my professional portfolio, documenting how I integrate data analytics and machine learning into my background in project management and spatial design.
 Here, you will find end-to-end projects developed during my specialized postgraduate training, focused on solving business and operational problems through data.